Science communication series

-In spring 2022, a group of University of Saskatchewan graduate students learned more about science communication in a graduate course taught by Dr. Maud Ferrari, a professor in the WCVM's Department of Veterinary Biomedical Sciences.
-As part of their coursework, the students wrote first-person or personal opinion science news articles about everything from cold water safety and soil organic matter to the impact of climate change on shorebird migration and many other topics.
+University of Saskatchewan graduate students learn more about science communication in a course taught by Dr. Maud Ferrari, a professor in the WCVM's Department of Veterinary Biomedical Sciences.
+As part of their coursework, the students write first-person or personal opinion science news articles about their own research work or other science-based topics that spark their interest.
 Here are their stories.

 Almost every pet store sells zebrafish, but what pet owners may not know is that 70 per cent of this small tropical fish’s genetic structure is similar to their own.